ganesanarun/nest-sqs-listener/README.md

 Validation is designed to fail gracefully:

-- **class-validator not installed**: Validation is skipped, messages are processed normally
+- **class-validator isn't installed**: Validation is skipped, messages are processed normally
 - **No decorators on class**: Validation passes, messages are processed normally
 - **Validation explicitly disabled**: Validation is skipped entirely